 ● Note two separate exits preferably within 7 rows of your seat.

-● Don’t dose during takeoff and landing as those are two points where incidents may more often occur than in mid-flight in good weather.
+● Don’t dose during takeoff and landing.
+Those are two points where incidents may more often occur than in mid-flight in good weather.

-Single travelers in lacking the protection of a ready-made group need to be focused at all times, particularly in wildlife preserves and beyond in certain rural areas.
-At Victoria Falls, Zimbabwe, some time ago, I was startled to see a sign saying: Avoid walking into the village at night since “lions and other wild animals” had been seen!
-As unlikely as that seems, in later years a neighbor back home did, in fact, have a young family member killed by a lion in another part of Africa.
+Single travelers lack the protection of a ready-made group and need to be focused at all times.
+This is particularly in wildlife preserves and beyond in certain rural areas.
+At Victoria Falls, Zimbabwe, some time ago, I was startled to see a sign saying: Avoid walking into the village at night after 8 PM since “lions and other wild animals” had been seen!
+As unlikely as it seems, in later years a neighbor back home did have a young family member killed by a lion in another part of Africa.

 Tip 149.
-Be alert and follow the rules while adding some Plan B thoughts of your own!
-In informal, remote settings circumstances in the wild can change quickly.
-Although it is tempting to view wildlife strictly via your camera/mini pad, you may discover that you are well-positioned not just for photos but to be lunch for a roaming carnivore!
+Be alert and follow the rules.
+Add some Plan B thoughts of your own!
+In remote settings in the wild, circumstances can change fast.
+When you try for the best shot with your camera, watch whether your ”photo subject” is close enough for a selfie!
+That’s a good indicator that you are a lot too close and may be on the menu!!
 While you are sizing them up, they are doing the same.

 Tip 150.
 Don’t touch the animals without asking first.
 Again this works for mutual protection.
 As a friend seated in an outdoor Mideast cafe found out, a scratch from a stray animal (a cat) can result in spending part of your trip taking rabies shots!
-In contrast, during my visit to Australia’s Victoria, tourists were not allowed to pet koalas (don’t say “bears”) because humans could endanger them by transmitting diseases.
+In contrast, during my visit to Australia’s Victoria, tourists were not allowed to pet koalas (don’t say “bears”).
+Humans can endanger them by transmitting diseases.

 Tip 151.
 Nocturnal animals present separate dangers.
-Besides learning of prowling lions in Africa, in Hawaii I was warned against evening swims in the ocean since large predators were apparently out and about seeking “fine dining” options!
+Besides learning of prowling lions in Africa, in Hawaii I was warned against evening swims in the ocean.
+Why?
+Since “large predators” were apparently out and about then seeking “fine dining” options!

 Tip 152.
-Ask locals for their advice.
-I was surprised to learn in Brazil that swimming near the shore in shallow water was a favorite venue of piranha!
-In contrast, having read of the perils of swimming in fresh water in Africa, my Botswana guides successfully persuaded me that the local small pool was safe for swimming.
+Ask locals what they think.
+I was surprised to learn in Brazil that swimming near the shore in shallow water was a favorite venue for piranha!
+In contrast, having read of the perils of swimming in fresh water in Africa, my Botswana guides successfully persuaded me that their specific local small pool was safe for swimming.
 However, I didn’t know that this involved diving off the back of a large elephant!
 I do have the pictures to prove it really happened!
 As they say, when in Rome…

 Tip 153.
 Don’t feed the animals unless directed to do so since you may attract aggressive behavior.
 In any case, “people food” can be a danger to many species.
 Allowing even household pets to feed on simple foods like grapes, onions or sugarless gum can have life-threatening consequences.
 In tourist areas, animals may be overfed even if the snacks offered are not harmful.

 The greatest problem you will likely find in wildlife adventure tours?
 The difficulty of finding and photographing animals in their natural habitat.
 Between dense foliage and their keen sense of hearing, most animals successfully play hide and seek when tourists arrive.
 If your heart is set on studying animals when traveling, I recommend the solution I found in Amazonas, Brazil.
-I met with a biologist at a rescue facility where I could observe both endangered and other local animals, and on return from going Upriver, I spent hours at the local science center.
-That strategy provided the best of both worlds for animal lovers!
+I met with a biologist at a rescue facility where I could observe both endangered and other local animals.
+I also spent hours at the local science center.
+That strategy can provide the best of both worlds for animal lovers!

 Tip 154.
-Travel with a small flashlight in case the lights are out or smoke has filled the hallways leaving little visibility to get out quickly.
+Travel with a small flashlight.
+It helps in case the lights are out or smoke has filled the hallways.
+There may be little visibility to get out quickly.
 (These are also a great help in non-emergencies.)

 Tip 155.
-When you arrive, see where the fire exits are, both the closest one and an alternate if it is block.
+When you arrive, see where the fire exits are.
+Check for both the closest one and an alternate if it is blocked.

 Tip 156.
 If you are especially concerned about fires, choose a room on a lower floor.
 An added benefit, they are likely to be much less expensive!

 Tip 157.
 Don’t assume a fire alarm is a false alarm.
 You may have only seconds/a few minutes to leave your room.
-Before going to sleep, put your shoes (and a jacket in cold climates) next to your bed in case there is an emergency in the middle of the night; tuck your hotel key and smartphone in your pocket.
+Before going to sleep, put your shoes (and a jacket in cold climates) next to your bed in case.
+If there is an emergency in the middle of the night, tuck your hotel key and smart phone in your pocket.
 If it is possible to return to your room, you don’t want to wait in line along with everyone else who is then locked out of their rooms!
 In addition, if you previously took a picture with your phone of critical travel documents, this will speed up getting replacements if they were destroyed by fire.

 Tip 158.
-Be particularly aware that during festive celebrations fireworks can start a blaze, or more often, Christmas trees (even artificial ones), can catch on fire.
+Be particularly aware that during festive celebrations fireworks can start a blaze.
+More often, Christmas trees (even artificial ones), can catch on fire.